Lahey Hospital & Medical Center Anesthesiology residents share their research at a variety of professional conferences.

 There is one monthly session dedicated to the practice of the OSCE exam.
 The ABA content outline for the OSCE exam is covered in these sessions.
 Every session is followed by debriefing and feedback.

-POCUS and echocardiography (TEE and TTE) training includes didactic lectures for basics functioning and principles and hands on training sessions on our TEE and TTE simulator.
+There is a dedicated 2-week rotation in CA-1 for POCUS, along with a regular hands-on workshop.
+POCUS and echocardiography (TEE and TTE) training also includes didactic lectures for basics functioning and principles and hands on training sessions on our TEE and TTE simulator.
 The ultrasound training sessions cover regional, thoracic and abdominal ultrasound.

 There are regular departmental conferences from 7:00 AM – 8:10 AM on Wednesdays and include grand rounds, clinical practice reviews (CPRs), Journal Club, visiting speakers and Outcome Process and Peer Review (OPPs) conferences.
 Residents are expected to actively participate in all of these conferences either in person or virtually.